Sleeping in the dark is one of the best ways to get quality rest all night long. Here’s how to darken your bedroom for better sleep.

 One bright overhead light for your bedroom isn’t a wise choice for getting your body prepared for better sleep.

 Set yourself up for success by using task lights in your bedroom.
 A bedside lamp can give just enough light to read by or get ready for bed, without the harshness of overhead glare.
-Here are some really great bedside lamps that are stylish and will help create a soothing bedroom.

 Lights used before going to sleep every night should be a lower wattage.
 This gives necessary illumination but not the brighter lights which can be energizing.